Step-by-step advice on laying a simple deck

 - Twist and flat wood drill bits - to countersink the holes

-- Composite deck boards - includes start clips and fasteners when purchased online.
+- Solid composite deck boards - includes start clips and fasteners when purchased online.

 - HSS 3.5mm diameter drill bit

 - Protective gloves - for mixing the cement, if required